nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS:**
 1. User requests to add a task into the task list
-2. NotioNUS adds task into task list and displays it
+2. NotionUS adds task into task list and displays it

    Use case ends.